 This reflects that law enforcement and regulatory agencies often rely on the public to alert them to breaches of the law or regulatory schemes.
-That is, the efficient and effective use of the resources of such agencies is facilitated by them being able to obtain information from various members of the community and receive 'as much cooperation as possible'.244
+That is, the efficient and effective use of the resources of such agencies is facilitated by them being able to obtain information from various members of the community and receive 'as much cooperation as possible'.275

-The disclosure of certain categories of information relating to law enforcement is taken to be contrary to the public interest-see s 1.14 law enforcement or public safety information.
-The focus of s 2.2(a)(ix) is, however, on the flow of information to the police and other law enforcement or regulatory agencies.
+The disclosure of certain categories of information relating to law enforcement is taken to be contrary to the public interest-see [5.17] The focus of s 2.2(a)(ix) is, however, on the flow of information to the police and other law enforcement or regulatory agencies.
 That is, situations where disclosure could reasonably be expected to: